micro-nova/AmpliPi/fw/preamp_i2c_regs.md

 is the second high-voltage power supply for high-power AmpliPi Units.
 All bits are read-only.

-EN_9V/PG_9V is only present on prototype power boards, on all others the 9 V supply is always on and these two bits are undefined values.
+PG_9V is only present on prototype power boards, on all others this bit is an undefined value.

+The 9 and 12V supplies are always enabled, so EN_9V/EN_12V will always report a '1'.

 | PG_9V | Description |
 | ----- | ----------- |